Dog Elbow Callus Treatment Starts with Prevention

 Health Benefits of the Essential Oils Used In Big Dog Mom’s DIY Elbow Butter for Dogs

 Calendula Seed Oil – Also known as pot marigold and is a member of the sunflower family.
 This essential oil is often used to soothe and heal a variety of skin issues and is widely considered a wound healer.
 From minor cuts, insect bites, abrasions, or post-surgical incisions, calendula offers antimicrobial properties with soothing relief to pain and swelling.
 In addition, calendula oil can be applied topically for a broad spectrum of fungal infections.
+In 7 Best Ways to Stop Dog Nail Bleeding [DIY FAST!], I discuss specific wound healing properties which also apply to cutting dog nails in the event you accidentally cut them too short.

 Lavender – Many folks in the Big Dog Mom Community use Lavender for their dog’s anxiety with good success.
 Used topically, true lavender oil has antibacterial, anti-itch, and nerve-calming properties.
 As such, it is good for many common dog ailments and problems, such as skin irritations, insect bites, cuts and burns.